Using the Corporate Credit Card for Travel

 As with all reimbursements, itemized receipts are required for all expenses charged to the Corporate Credit Card over $75.00 effective March 8, 2010.
 All receipts must be submitted with the Expense Voucher in Unanet.
 Please refer to the Travel Guide located on the Web for more information regarding receipts.

 In the event a traveler is traveling on WHOI business for an extended period (30 days or more) that would preclude the traveler from reviewing and processing payments for their Corporate Credit Card, the traveler may request Extended Travel Status.
 This will authorize the Card Program Manager to pay charges incurred during the travel and charge your Travel Advance Account.

 Travel Expense Reimbursement

 In all situations, the cardholder should contact the card issuer regarding payment problems.
-The Accounts Payable Office can assist you in reconciling these issues.

-Using the Corporate Card while in travel status insures the conversion rate will be the lowest available to the banking industry at the time of the transaction.
+Using the Corporate Credit Card while in travel status insures the conversion rate will be the lowest available to the banking industry at the time of the transaction.
 Information from your statement will reflect the foreign exchange rate associated with your charge and facilitates reconciliation of your expenses as you are charged in US dollars.
 This does not prohibit the cardholder from requesting reimbursement prior to receipt of a card provider statement, but doing so may cause confusion in expense reconciliation.